MicrosoftDocs/SupportArticles-docs/support/windows-server/software-defined-networking/troubleshoot-sdn-guidance.md

 Verify that the **Replica Status** is **Ready** for each service.

-#### Check MTU and Jumbo Frame support on HNV Provider logical network
+#### Check MTU and Jumbo Frame support on HNV provider logical network

 Another common problem in the HNV Provider logical network is that the physical network ports or Ethernet card do not have a large enough MTU configured to handle the overhead from VXLAN (or NVGRE) encapsulation.